Trump team disavows survey seeking names of climate workers

 The survey of 74 questions, which the Energy Department received last Tuesday, asked for the names of workers and contractors who had attended U.N. climate meetings.
 It also asked for the names of those who had attended meetings on the social cost of carbon, a metric that federal agencies use in formulating regulations on the energy business.

-The department had balked at the survey this week, saying it would not comply.
-"We are going to respect the professional and scientific integrity and independence of our employees at our labs and across our department," department spokesman Eben Burnham-Snyder said on Tuesday.
+The department had balked at the survey on Monday, saying it would not comply.

-"We will be forthcoming with all publicly available information with the transition team.
-We will not be providing any individual names to the transition team."
+A department spokesman said on Wednesday that the Trump team's disavowal hopefully signals the return to a smooth transition at the agency.

-The survey had also asked for a list of all the professional society memberships that workers at the department's 17 laboratories belong to.
+The survey had also asked for a list of all the professional society memberships of workers at the department's 17 national laboratories and all of their recent publications.

 The White House weighed in on the survey this week.
-Josh Earnest, a White House spokesman, said the questionnaire "could have been an attempt to target civil servants" including career scientists and lawyers and other experts critical to the government's ability to make policy.
+Josh Earnest, a White House spokesman, said the questionnaire "could have been an attempt to target civil servants," including career scientists and lawyers and other experts critical to the government's ability to make policy.

+In addition, hours before the disavowal, Democratic U.S. Representatives Frank Pallone and Elijah Cummings sent a letter to Vice President-elect Mike Pence, the head of the transition, saying the team is entitled to select political appointees who share Trump's climate views, but that any effort to marginalize civil servants on the basis of their scientific analysis would be an "abuse of authority."

-Trump, a Republican, said during the campaign that climate change was a hoax perpetrated by China to damage U.S. manufacturing.
+Trump, a Republican, has said that climate change was a hoax perpetrated by China.
 He said he would rip up last year's landmark global climate deal struck in Paris that was signed by Democratic President Barack Obama.

-Since winning however, Trump has said he will keep an "open mind" about the Paris deal.
+Since winning the election, however, Trump, who will take office on Jan.
+20, has said he will keep an "open mind" about the Paris deal.
 He also met with former Vice President Al Gore and actor Leonardo DiCaprio, strong advocates for action on climate change.

-Trump has picked climate skeptic Rick Perry to run the Energy Department.
+Trump has picked climate change skeptic Rick Perry to run the Energy Department.
 Perry, governor of Texas from December 2000 to January 2015, would replace nuclear physicist Ernest Moniz.

+(Additional reporting by David Shepardson; editing by Grant McCool and Jonathan Oatis)